What International Students Need to Know

 • If you live in Milan, you can register at the following site: https://sr.asst-fbf-sacco.it/ords/f?p=105:2:11130928551682 and select ‘’Iscrizione al Servizio Sanitario Regionale – Studenti stranieri’’.

-You will be enrolled to SSN for 1 year and you will be given a temporary health card: the following years you can renew your registration by carrying out the same procedure.
+You will be enrolled to SSN for 1 year and you will be given a temporary health card.
+Please note that the following years you can renew your registration by carrying out the same procedure.

 Here are the steps to follow to complete your registration: